build-trust/ockam/README.md

     Go ahead and proceed to step 3.

 1. Install Rust (Optional)

+    Only do this step if you chose to not use the learning container.

     ```
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh